AndrejaCH/kickstarter-analysis/README.md

 </p>

-:bulb: ```This data analysis can help playwriter Louise decide when is a good time to start a campaign.
+:bulb: ```This data analysis can help playwright Louise decide when is a good time to start a campaign.
 She can plan accordingly in order to increase her chances of success.```

 ### Analysis of Outcomes Based on Goals